 If you take a closer look at data consolidation projects, you will see they often fail due to the differing data structures in the various data silos, making it very difficult to merge the data.
 What is more, companies are often unwilling to invest the effort and the cost involved in this type of project.

-Risk minimization is risk anticipation
+Risk minimization means risk anticipation